-We estimate the fair value of asset retirement obligations by calculating the discounted cash flows that are dependent upon the following components:
+We estimate the fair value of asset retirement obligations by calculating the discounted cash flows which are dependent upon the following components:

-Inflation adjustment - The estimated cash flows are adjusted for inflation estimates for labor, equipment, materials, and other disposal costs;

-- Discount rate The estimated cash flows include contingency factors that were used as a proxy for the market risk premium; and - Third party markup adjustments Internal labor costs included in the cash flow calculation were adjusted for costs that a third party would incur in performing the tasks necessary to retire the asset.
+- Inflation adjustment The estimated cash flows are adjusted for inflation estimates for labor, equipment, materials, and other disposal costs; - Discount rate The estimated cash flows include contingency factors that were used as a proxy for the market risk premium; and - Third-party markup adjustments Internal labor costs included in the cash flow calculation were adjusted for costs that a third party would incur in performing the tasks necessary to retire the asset.

 Changes in these factors could materially affect the obligation recorded to reflect the ultimate cost associated with retiring the assets under SFAS No. 143 and FIN 47.
 For example, if the inflation adjustment increased 25 basis points, this would increase the balance for asset retirement obligations by approximately 2%.
 Similarly, an increase in the discount rate by 25 basis points would decrease asset retirement obligations by approximately the same percentage.
-At March 31, 2006, our estimated cost of retiring these assets is approximately \$12 million.
+At September 30, 2007, our estimated cost of retiring these assets was approximately \$19 million.